hieuvp/learning-python/learn-the-basics/hello-world/README.md

 ## `print()`

-It simply prints out a line (and also includes a newline).
+> It simply prints out a line and also includes a newline.

 There are two major Python versions, Python 2 and Python 3.
 Python 2 and 3 are quite different.